ayaz95/Email-SMS-Spam-Detection/README.md

 - pickle
 - fuzzywuzzy

-  Already installed all the above packages in requirement.txt file
+Operator can install the above pcakages from requirement.txt file

 ## Install required packages:
 - pip install -r requirements.txt

-## Usage
+## AI and Machine Learning Models Usage

-`Machine Learning model`
+- `Multinomial Naive Bayes classification Machine Learning models`

-Katch platform is using a Multinomial Naive Bayes classification Machine Learning model(field of natural language processing and text classification) to detect whether emails and texts provided by the users falls under which category.
+Katch platform is using a `Multinomial Naive Bayes classification Machine Learning model`(field of natural language processing and text classification) to detect whether emails and texts provided by the users falls under which category.

 Here's a detailed explanation of how this process works: